joonashak/holenav/README.md

 # holenav

 New mapper for make benefit of the glorious EVE community.
 Currently in early prototyping.
+Follow the [Stable Release milestone](https://github.com/joonashak/holenav/milestone/1) to see where we are currently at.

 ## Development Environment